Skip to content

 3. Toggle on Allow playback and usage of /tts command

-These codes work by typing /tts followed by the text in any Discord text channel.
-Copy the full string after /tts for the best results.
-We’ve organized them from the most popular to the weirdest.
+Each of these works by typing /tts followed by the text in any Discord text channel.
+Copy the entire string after /tts for the cleanest playback.

 #The Classic Meow Spam

-The OG Discord TTS prank.
-The repeating “Meow” builds into an increasingly unbearable cat chorus that makes everyone in the channel want to leave.
+The original Discord TTS prank.
+The repeating “Meow” builds into a cat chorus that turns unbearable fast.

 /tts Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.
 Meow.